-The setting, implementation & monitoring of SBT’s is not a small task.
-Therefore, companies that pursue ambitious climate strategies -including SBT’s- need to address this at the core of their strategies in order to ensure that these plans are realized and the key business functions support them.
-Indeed, board approval -with a proper tone at the top- is a vital success factor.
+Board approval is a vital success factor.
+Setting, implementing & monitoring SBT’s is not a small task.
+Companies need to address this at the core of their strategies in order to ensure these plans are realized and the key business functions support them.

 2. What is your baseline GHG (greenhouse gas) performance and what improvement strategies do I have?

+You can start with setting targets if you don’t where you’re standing.
+Progress starts with measuring first.
 Having a robust baseline GHG measurement (scope 1, 2, and 3) is vital to set proper targets.
-Moreover, the main strategic options for improvement need to be known before you embark on an SBT journey.
+Furthermore, the main strategic options for sustainable improvement need to be known before you embark on an SBT journey.

-You can find more information in our 5-step plan on how to move your organization towards carbon neutrality.
-You can download this one-pager via the button below.
+Find more information in our 5-step plan on how to move your organization towards carbon neutrality right here.

 3. What main target setting options do I have?

 SBT’s technical guidance provides a great direction to various types of targets that can be applied.
 However, the types of business you’re in will determine the type of target you should use.
-For instance, in a high-growth business, the use of an ‘absolute contraction* target’ does not make sense.
-Moreover, various sectors, such as the power or paper sector, need to use the Sector Decarbonization Approach (SDA).
-In this approach, companies can determine their targets based on sector-specific business output metrics (e.g. kWh for the power sector).
-Do I commit to a 1.5- or a 2-degree scenario, etc.?
+For example, the use of an ‘absolute contraction* target’ does not make sense in a high-growth business.